 Statement:Students shall not tamper with, attempt to gain or gain access to computer data to which the student has no security authorization (such as, but not limited to financial, employee, and student information).
 Students shall not share or disclose any passwords and shall be held responsible for all damages as a result of any misuse associated with the user account.
+Explanation: Students have access to areas that are in direct correlation to their educational

-Explanation: Students have access to areas that are in direct correlation to their educational needs.
+Explanation: Students have access to areas that are in direct correlation to their education needs.
 This access is for their use only.